 Mike Tomlin was named the 16th head coach in Pittsburgh Steelers history on Jan.
 22, 2007.
 Hired at the age of 34, Tomlin became only the third head coach hired by the Steelers since 1969.

 Tomlin is one of only seven coaches in league history to win a Super Bowl within his first two seasons as an NFL head coach.
 Tomlin is the only head coach in Steelers history to lead the team to two Super Bowls in his first four seasons at the helm, including an appearance against the Green Bay Packers in Super Bowl XLV.
-He is one of only two Steelers’ head coaches to win three division titles in his first four seasons.
+He is one of only two Steelers head coaches to win three division titles in his first four seasons.

+Tomlin’s seven road wins during the 2010 regular season tied a Steelers record previously set in 1978 and 2004.
 The Steelers finished second in total defense under Tomlin’s guidance in 2010, allowing only 276.8 yards per game.
 Pittsburgh led the NFL and set a team record in rushing defense, yielding only 62.8 yards per game (1,004 yards), the third-best total in NFL history dating back to 1970.
-The Steelers also established an NFL record in 2010 by not allowing an opponent to rush for more than 75 yards in any of their first eight games during regular the season.
+The Steelers also established an NFL record in 2010 by not allowing an opponent to rush for more than 75 yards in any of their first eight games during the regular season.

-In all, the Steelers defense led the NFL in 2010 in rushing yards allowed, points allowed (232), touchdowns (22), quarterback sacks (48), rushing average (3.0), yards per play (4.5) and yards allowed on first down (4.08).
+In all, the Steelers’ defense led the NFL in 2010 in rushing yards allowed (62.8 yds./game), points allowed (232), touchdowns (22), quarterback sacks (48), rushing average (3.0), yards per play (4.5) and yards allowed on first down (4.08).
 It finished second in the league in passing average (6.31), turnover advantage (+14) and red-zone efficiency (40.0, tied).

 Tomlin finished the 2008 season with a 12-4 record and his second consecutive AFC North Division title, becoming the only Steelers head coach to win division crowns in each of his first two seasons.
 He also set a record with 22 regular-season wins in his first two years at the helm and is the only Steelers head coach to win at least 10 games in each of his first two seasons.
-Tomlin’s .688 winning percentage (22-10) after two years is the best in Steelers’ history.
+Tomlin’s .688 winning percentage (22-10) after two years is the best in Steelers history.

-The Steelers’ defense was dominant under Tomlin’s guidance in 2008, leading the NFL in total defense (237.2), pass defense (156.9), points per game (13.9), total yards per play (3.9), rushing yards per attempt (3.3), passing yards per attempt (4.7) and third-down efficiency (31.4), and finished second in league rushing defense (80.3).
+The Steelers’ defense was dominant under Tomlin’s guidance in 2008, leading the NFL in total defense (237.2), pass defense (156.9), points per game (13.9), total yards per play (3.9), rushing yards per attempt (3.3), passing yards per attempt (4.7) and third-down efficiency (31.4), while finishing second in rushing defense (80.3).

-Tomlin began his head coaching career by becoming only the second Steelers’ head coach to win his first three games.
+Tomlin led the Steelers to a 10-6 record in 2007 and became just the second coach in team history to post a winning record, win a division title and earn a playoff berth in his inaugural season.
+Tomlin began his head coaching career by becoming only the second Steelers head coach to win his first three games.
 During 2007, the Steelers became just the fifth team in NFL history to win their first four home games by at least 20 points.

 Tomlin guided the Steelers to the NFL’s top-ranked defense in 2007, yielding only 266.4 yards per game.
-The Steelers’ defense ranked third in the NFL against both the run (89.9 avg.) and pass (176.5 avg.), and also finished third in the league in total yards allowed per play (4.6).
+The Steelers’ defense ranked third in the NFL against both the run (89.9 avg.) and the pass (176.5 avg.), and also finished third in the league in total yards allowed per play (4.6).
 Pittsburgh’s defense led the NFL in passing yards per play (5.7) and first downs allowed per game (15.6), and finished second in the league in points allowed per game (16.8).

 Tomlin was the NFL’s second-youngest head coach in 2007, and he became only the second Steelers’ coach in team history to win at least 10 games during his first year at the helm.
 The Steelers posted a 7-1 record at home in 2007 and were 5-1 in the AFC North (3-0 at home).